microsoft/AI-Robot-Challenge-Lab/README.md

 cd ~/AI-Robot-Challenge-Lab/setup
 ./robot-challenge-setup.sh
 ```
 During the installation you might be required to introduce your sudo credentials.
-Please be patient, the installation will take around 30 minutes.
+Please be patient; the installation will take around 30 minutes.
 Once completed, close the terminal as you need to refresh environment variables from the installation.

 ### Setup Language Understanding